delange/image2image/README.md

 The provided R script performs an image to image search.

-The solution makes use of Microsoft R Server and MicrosoftML library.
+The solution makes use of Microsoft R Server (version 9.1.0) and MicrosoftML library.
 However, for development purpose the free Microsoft R Client is sufficient enough.

 # Install instructions: